Forty of the Fifth 1999

 Built by Republic at the Indiana Division of Republic Aviation in

 Evansville, IN.
 Constructor Number 647.
-Delivered to the U. S. Army.
+Delivered to the U. S. Army Air Force (USAAF) as P-47D-11-RA Thunderbolt serial number 42-22896.
 Disassembled and shipped overseas to Australia and reassembled.

 On March 11, 1944 took off from Gusap Airfield piloted by 2nd Lt.
-George Philip Gaffney
+George P. Gaffney

-During November 1997, a US Army CILHI wreck survey in the area gathered information on two aircraft wrecks in the area.
-These later proved to be this aircraft and L-4A Grasshopper 43-29071.
+During November 1997 a team from US Army Central Identification Laboratory Hawaii (CILHI) conducted a survey in the area and obtained information about two aircraft wrecks in the area.
+These tips later proved to be this aircraft and L-4A Grasshopper 43-29071.

-On June 26, 1988 this aircraft was visited by Richard
+On June 26, 1998 the crash site of this P-47 was visited by Richard

 Leahy and Alfred